Why chess is good for young brains

 First, there is of course no necessary connection between chess and gambling.
 Chess is valued as a game and an enjoyable way to spend time in many parts of the world.
 There are competing claims for its roots in India, China and Persia; but the game is usually agreed to be at least 1,300 years old and the modern version can be traced back to 15th-century southern Europe.
 Chess is recognised by the International Olympic Committee as a sport – not to mention the Saudi Olympic Committee, as the country’s chess association also points out.
 There is a campaign to have it included in the 2020 Olympic Games in Tokyo.
 A decision is due in August.

 Far from being a waste of time, chess can be of great benefit to children’s minds.
 Several academics have looked into this extensively.
 Chess has been persuasively linked with improving children’s concentration, problem-solving, critical, original and creative thinking – and even mathematical abilities.
 It is also said to help with memory storage and how young brains manage information – and should not only be perceived as a game for gifted children.
-Children with can improve their abilities to learn and interact with other children if they become involved in school chess programmes and chess clubs.
+Children with special educational needs can improve their abilities to learn and interact with other children if they become involved in school chess programmes and chess clubs.

 Children are also equal in a chess match regardless of things that might divide them.
 Their age, gender, ethnic backgrounds and religious affiliations are of no significance.
 Chess can cross socio-economic and cultural boundaries and give otherwise disadvantaged children a chance to compete on equal terms.